kodefox/infra/packages/feetch/README.md

 ## Installation

-After you install the pre-requisites libraries, you can install feetch using npm or yarn.
+After you install the pre-requisite libraries, you can install feetch using npm or yarn.

 ```
 yarn add feetch